 Faculty and the student must submit the proper forms when the research undertaken by the student will include actively gathering data from human subjects as described above and/or use of either current or established data of human subjects gathered at a previous time.
 Before a graduate student begins any research project, the student must consult with their MPH advisor or chair of the guidance committee.
-For more information about the review process, contact the UCRIHS office at (517) 355-2180, irb@msu.edu, or go to room 207, Olds Hall.
+For more information about the review process, contact the Human Research Protection Program office at (517) 355-2180, irb@ora.msu.edu, or go to 4000 Collins Road, Suite 136, Lansing, MI 48910.
 Information is also available at http://hrpp.msu.edu/.